yourdevkalki/arbitrum-vibekit/README.md

 #### 📝 Vibekit's Cursor Rules Files Structure

-Vibekit's rules files are located in the project's [.cursor/rules](https://github.com/EmberAGI/arbitrum-vibekit/tree/main/.cursor/rules) directory and include:
+Vibekit's rules files are located in the project's [`arbitrum-vibekit/.cursor/rules`](https://github.com/EmberAGI/arbitrum-vibekit/tree/main/.cursor/rules) directory.
+These files define best practices, workflows, and workspace conventions for building and maintaining agents:

-1. **createAgent.mdc**: Defines how to create and configure new agents

-   - Agent initialization parameters
-   - Required dependencies
-   - Configuration templates
-   - Best practices for agent setup

-2. **scratchpad.mdc**: Serves as a workspace for testing and prototyping

-   - Task descriptions
-   - Code snippets
+- **createAgent.mdc**:

-   - Quick tests and validations
+  A guide for creating and configuring new agents, including best practices, required dependencies, and setup instructions.

-   - Development notes
+- **vibeCodingWorkflow.mdc**:

-3. **vibeCodingWorkflow.mdc**: Outlines the development workflow
+  Outlines the step-by-step development workflow for agents, including the Planner/Executor roles, task breakdowns, and conventions for collaborative development.

-   - Step-by-step processes
-   - Common patterns
-   - Best practices
-   - Troubleshooting guides
+- **workspaceRules.mdc**:

+  Documents workspace-wide guidelines and best practices for the monorepo, such as dependency management, development scripts, and CI/CD standards.

 #### 🔄 Extending and Maintaining Rules

-To add new rules or modify existing ones:
+To add new rules or update existing ones:

-1. **Create New Rules**

-- You can create a new `.mdc` file in `.cursor/rules` when:
-  - Adding a new agent type
-  - Creating a new tool category
-  - Defining a new workflow
+- **Add a New Rule File:**

-- Follow the structure in `createAgent.mdc` for agent rules
-- Include clear documentation and examples
+  Create a new `.mdc` file in `.cursor/rules` if you want to introduce a new agent type, workflow, or set of best practices.
+Follow the structure of the existing files for consistency.

-2. **Update Existing Rules**
+- **Update Existing Rules:**

-- You can modify `createAgent.mdc` when:
-  - Adding new agent configuration options
+  - Edit `createAgent.mdc` to add new agent configuration options, initialization parameters, or tool integrations.
-  - Updating initialization parameters
-  - Adding new tool integrations
-- You can update `scratchpad.mdc` for:
-  - Testing new features
-  - Prototyping new workflows
-  - Validating tool integrations
-- Keep `vibeCodingWorkflow.mdc` up-to-date with:
-  - New development patterns
-  - Updated best practices
-  - Common troubleshooting solutions

-## 🎨 Web Interface

-You can also access the example agents through our [web-based GUI](https://questbook.emberai.xyz/) that provides a user-friendly interface for:

-- Interacting with agents without local setup
-- Visualizing agent responses and transactions
-- Managing multiple agent interactions

-To use the web-based GUI:

-1. Head over to our [web interface](https://questbook.emberai.xyz/)
-2. Connect your wallet (if required for the agent)
-3. Select the agent you want to interact with
-4. Use the chat interface to send commands
-5. View transaction details and agent responses in real-time
+  - Update `vibeCodingWorkflow.mdc` to refine development workflows, add new patterns, or document troubleshooting steps.
+  - Revise `workspaceRules.mdc` to keep workspace-wide practices and scripts up to date.

+Keep these files current to ensure your team and agents always follow the latest best practices and workflows.

-## 🔌 MCP Integration
+## 🔌 MCP Explained

 MCP (Model Context Protocol) makes it easy for on-chain agents to tap into external data and tools.
 Here's how it works: tools get registered with the MCP server, and agents can plug in to browse what's available, and start calling those tools whenever it makes sense.
 Agents may decide on their own when and how to use each tool, and they loop the results back into their flow, keeping everything running smoothly.

 Want to dig deeper?
 Check out the [official MCP docs](https://modelcontextprotocol.io/introduction).

+### 🤝 Our MCP Integrations

 Vibekit integrates MCP in three powerful ways:

-#### 🛠️ Built-in MCP Tools
+#### 1. Built-in MCP Tools

-Vibekit comes with a suite of ready-to-use MCP tools in the [mcp-tools](https://github.com/EmberAGI/arbitrum-vibekit/tree/main/typescript/lib/mcp-tools) directory:
+Vibekit comes with a suite of implemented MCP tools in the [mcp-tools](https://github.com/EmberAGI/arbitrum-vibekit/tree/main/typescript/lib/mcp-tools) directory:

 - Access real-time market data and on-chain information
 - Interact with DeFi protocols and smart contracts
 - Execute complex trading and liquidity operations
-- Bridge assets across different blockchain networks
-- Each tool is designed to be plug-and-play with any MCP-compatible agent
+- Each tool is designed to be easily integrated with any MCP-compatible agent

-#### 🤝 Framework Integration
+#### 2. Framework Integration

 Vibekit integrates with popular agent frameworks like Eliza, allowing them to: